a2stuff/a2d/res/notes/testplan.md

 * Open a directory with more than 30 files, without resizing the window.
 Scroll up and down by one tick, by one page, and to the top/bottom.
 Verify that such operations scroll by an integral number of icons, i.e. the last row of labels are always the same distance from the bottom of the window.

 * Preview an image file (e.g. SAMPLE.MEDIA/ROOM).
 Press Right Arrow to preview the next image.
 Press Escape to exit.
 Invoke a system file or binary file (e.g. KARATEKA.YELL).
 Verify it launches correctly with no crash.

+## Open

+* Open a volume with double-click.
+* Open a directory with double-click.
+* Open a text file with double-click.

+* Open a volume with File > Open.
+* Open a directory with File > Open.
+* Open a text file with File > Open.

+* Launch DeskTop.
+Select a volume.
+File > Open.
+Verify that the volume icon is dimmed but still selected.
+* Launch DeskTop.
+Double-click a volume.
+Verify that the volume icon is still selected.
+* Launch DeskTop.
+Select a folder.
+File > Open.
+Verify that the folder icon is dimmed but still selected.
+* Launch DeskTop.
+Double-click a folder.
+Verify that the folder icon is still selected.
+* Launch DeskTop.
+Open a window containing a folder.
+Position the window so that the folder icon will not be obscured when opened.
+Select the folder.
+File > Open.
+Verify that the folder icon is dimmed but still selected.
+* Launch DeskTop.
+Open a window containing a folder.
+Position the window so that the folder icon will not be obscured when opened.
+Double-click the folder.
+Verify that the folder icon is dimmed but still selected.

+* Launch DeskTop.
+Select a volume icon.
+Open it.
+Verify that the open animation starts at the icon location.
+(This will be easier to observe in emulators with acceleration disabled.)

+## Close Window

+* Open two windows.
+Click the close box on the active window.
+Verify that only the active window closes.
+* Open two windows.
+Open the File menu, then press Solid-Apple+W. Verify that only the top window closes.
+Repeat with Caps Lock off.
+* Open two windows.
+Open the File menu, then press Open-Apple+W. Verify that only the top window closes.
+Repeat with Caps Lock off.

+* Launch DeskTop.
+Select two volume icons.
+Double-click one of the volume icons.
+Verify that two windows open.
+* Launch DeskTop.
+Open a window.
+Select two folder icons.
+Double-click one of the folder icons.
+Verify that two windows open.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Open the File menu, then press Solid-Apple+O. Verify that the folder opens, and the original window remains open.
+Repeat with Caps Lock off.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Open the File menu, then press Open-Apple+O. Verify that the folder opens, and the original window remains open.
+Repeat with Caps Lock off.

+* Launch DeskTop.
+Open a window and select multiple folder icons.
+File > Open.
+Verify that the folders open, and that the icons remain selected and become dimmed.

+## Open Then Close

+* Launch DeskTop.
+Open a window.
+Hold Solid-Apple and double-click a folder icon.
+Verify that the folder opens, and that the original window closes.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Hold Solid-Apple and select File > Open.
+Verify that the folder opens, and that the original window closes.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Hold Open-Apple and select File > Open.
+Verify that the folder opens, and that the original window closes.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Press Open-Apple+Solid-Apple+O. Verify that the folder opens, and that the original window closes.
+Repeat with Caps Lock off.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Press Open-Apple+Solid-Apple+Down.
+Verify that the folder opens, and that the original window closes.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Open the File menu, then press Open-Apple+Solid-Apple+O. Verify that the folder opens, and the original window closes.
+Repeat with Caps Lock off.
+* Launch DeskTop.
+Ensure nothing is selected.
+Press Open-Apple+Solid-Apple+O. Verify that nothing happens.
+Repeat with Caps Lock off.
+* Launch DeskTop.
+Ensure nothing is selected.
+Press Open-Apple+Solid-Apple+Down.
+Verify that nothing happens.

+## Open Enclosing Folder

+* Launch DeskTop.
+Open a volume window.
+Open a folder.
+Close the volume window.
+Press Open-Apple+Up.
+Verify that the volume window re-opens, and that the folder icon is selected.
+Press Open-Apple+Up again.
+Verify that the volume icon is selected.
+* Launch DeskTop.
+Open a volume window.
+Open a folder.
+Press Open-Apple+Up.
+Verify that the volume window is activated, and that the folder icon is selected.
+Press Open-Apple+Up again.
+Verify that the volume icon is selected.
+* Launch DeskTop.
+Open a volume window.
+Open a folder.
+Activate the volume window.
+Switch the window's view to by Name.
+Activate the folder window.
+Press Open-Apple+Up.
+Verify that the volume window is activated, and that the folder icon is selected.
+Press Open-Apple+Up again.
+Verify that the volume icon is selected.

+* Launch DeskTop.
+Open a volume window with multiple files.
+Open a folder.
+Press Open-Apple+Up.
+Verify that the volume window is shown and the folder is selected.
+Press Right Arrow.
+Verify that only a single icon shows as selected.
+* Launch DeskTop.
+Open a volume window with multiple files.
+Open a folder.
+Close the volume window.
+Press Open-Apple+Up.
+Verify that the volume window is shown and the folder is selected.
+Press Right Arrow.
+Verify that only a single icon shows as selected.

+## Open Enclosing Folder Then Close

+* Launch DeskTop.
+Open a volume window.
+Open a folder.
+Close the volume window.
+Press Open-Apple+Solid-Apple+Up.
+Verify that the volume window re-opens, and that the folder window closes, and that the folder icon is selected.
+Press Open-Apple+Solid-Apple+Up again.
+Verify that the volume window closes, and the volume icon is selected.
+* Launch DeskTop.
+Open a volume window.
+Open a folder.
+Press Open-Apple+Solid-Apple+Up.
+Verify that the volume window is activated, and that the folder window closes, and that the folder icon is selected.
+Press Open-Apple+Solid-Apple+Up again.
+Verify that the volume window closes, and that the volume icon is selected.
+* Launch DeskTop.
+Open a volume window.
+Open a folder.
+Activate the volume window.
+Switch the window's view to by Name.
+Activate the folder window.
+Press Open-Apple+Solid-Apple+Up.
+Verify that the volume window is activated, and that the folder window closes, and that the folder icon is selected.
+Press Open-Apple+Solid-Apple+Up again.
+Verify that the volume window closes, and that the volume icon is selected.

+* Launch DeskTop.
+Open a volume window with multiple files.
+Open a folder.
+Press Open-Apple+Solid-Apple+Up.
+Verify that the folder window is closed, the volume window is shown, and the folder is selected.
+Press Right Arrow.
+Verify that only a single icon shows as selected.
+* Launch DeskTop.
+Open a volume window with multiple files.
+Open a folder.
+Close the volume window.
+Press Open-Apple+Solid-Apple+Up.
+Verify that the folder window is closed, the volume window is shown, and the folder is selected.
+Press Right Arrow.
+Verify that only a single icon shows as selected.

+## Close All

+* Repeat the following case with these modifiers: Open-Apple, Solid-Apple:
+  * Open two windows.
+Hold modifier and click the close box on the active window.
+Verify that all windows close.
+* Open two windows.
+Press Open-Apple+Solid-Apple+W. Verify that all windows close.
+Repeat with Caps Lock off.
+* Open two windows.
+Hold Solid-Apple and select File > Close Window.
+Verify that all windows close.
+* Open two windows.
+Hold Open-Apple and select File > Close Window.
+Verify that all windows close.
+* Open two windows.
+Open the File menu, then press Open-Apple+Solid-Apple+W. Verify that all windows close.
+Repeat with Caps Lock off.

 ## View Menu